 In it, they reported that about 1/3 of Americans who have metabolic syndrome, compared to healthy individuals, cannot effectively absorb dietary vitamin E. And yet even more research has witnessed that a deficiency in inositol is rather common in those with insulin resistance.

-This is characterized by an inability (or reduced ability) to metabolize, process, and successfully use inositol form one’s meals.
+This is characterized by an inability (or reduced ability) to metabolize, process, and successfully use inositol from one’s meals.
 This indeed represents a distinctive characteristic of insulin resistance.

 The result may be that such individuals may not fully meet their nutritional requirements.
 Especially not by a simple change in one’s diet.
 In such cases, inositol should certainly be considered a conditionally essential nutrient for these patients.